Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Some physical interpretations

-For a system near the ground state, one might expect the influence of the operators $E_{i,j}$ on the phase-space geometry to be very small if the $\mathfrak{e}_{i,j}$ excitations require substantially higher energy.
-In this case it would make sense to integrate the pre-geometric structures over the off-diagonal variables to obtain an effective description.
+Now, for dynamical systems that stay near the ground state, one might expect the influence of the six elements $\mathfrak{e}^\dag_{a,b}$ on the phase-space geometry to be small if sizable GIPs of $E_{a,b}$ require large quantum numbers or, perhaps, large $\mathrm{dim}(\mathcal{W}_{(\Bold{\mu})})$ coming from tensor products of representations.
+In this case, dynamics presumably would generate states with non-trivial support only on the diagonal of $\Bold{Z}$, and it would make sense to integrate the pre-geometric structures over off-diagonal variables or simply restrict to diagonal variables to obtain an effective description.
+Recall $[\mathfrak{e}_a,\mathfrak{e}_a^\dag]\sim\mathfrak{h}$, so we can anticipate such dynamics to render real \emph{diagonal} sub-spaces of $\mathcal{Z}$ with metric signatures $(k,k')$.